Munawwar/preact-tag-autocomplete/README.md

 #### id (optional)

 The ID attribute given to the listbox element.
-Default: `ReactTags`.
+Default: `PreactTags`.

 #### tags (optional)